The Moscow Mule is a four-ingredient cocktail based on Vodka that traditionally comes in a stylish mug made of copper.

 - 3 oz Bundaberg Ginger Beer

-- Fill your Moscow Mule mug with ice, and then pour in the Vodka, syrup, and lime juice.2 oz Vodka, 0.5 oz Lime juice, 0.25 oz Simple syrup
+- Fill your Moscow Mule mug with crushed ice, then pour in the syrup, Vodka, and lime juice.2 oz Vodka, 0.5 oz Lime juice, 0.25 oz Simple syrup

-- Gently stir the mix and fill up with Ginger beer.3 oz Bundaberg Ginger Beer
+- Gently stir the mix with a bar spoon and fill the mug up with Ginger beer.3 oz Bundaberg Ginger Beer

 - Garnish the drink with a sprig of mint and a lime wedge or wheel.Mint sprig & lime wheel